Adolescence and counselling

 The following wording has been prepared by , to describe the range of therapies offered by clients, in this case adolescence and counselling.
 This wording is not the responsibility of the Adlerian Society, and is not endorsed by the Adlerian Society

 Teenagers often find their independence by making friends and widening their social circle.
 As they begin to carve out an identity, they become more susceptible to their friend's influences.
 In general this is a healthy process that enables the teenager to find a niche outside of the family environment.
 But occasionally peer pressure may lead to situations that need parental or professional guidance.
-Counsellors who may be able to help you with some of the potential difficulties experienced by adolescents are based in North London, North London and Cheltenham.
+Counsellors who may be able to help you with some of the potential difficulties experienced by adolescents are based in Dublin, North London and Islington.

 Adolescents are neither children nor adults: they are in transition and therefore counselling for adolescents deliberately strives to ensure that it fits their developmental process.